airswap/airswap-about/README.md

 # AirSwap Improvement Proposals (AIPs)

 AirSwap is governed by a community proposal and voting process called AirSwap Improvement Proposals (AIP).
-For more information on AIPs see [AIP 1](https://github.com/airswap/AIPs/issues/1) and check out [all active proposals](https://github.com/airswap/AIPs/issues).
-Voting is held on [https://vote.airswap.io/](https://vote.airswap.io/).
+For more information on AIPs see [AIP 1](https://community.airswap.io/t/aip-1-proposal-how-to) and check out [all active proposals](https://community.airswap.io/c/proposals).
+Voting is held on [Codefi Activate](https://activate-dev.codefi.network/staking/airswap/governance).

 # MetaMask Swaps